Wendy Barrie-Wilson: Tours

 Barrie-Wilson has performed around the United States, including the Actor's Theatre of Louisville, Great Lakes Theater Festival, Asolo Repertory Theatre, New Jersey Shakespeare Festival, River Arts Repertory, and the Denver Center Theatre Company.
 She has worked with such writers as J.P.
-Donleavy, Derek Walcott, Soviet writer Sasha Galin, The Red Clay Ramblers, and Arthur Miller, as well as many new writers, helping develop their projects.
+Donleavy, Derek Walcott, the Red Clay Ramblers, and Arthur Miller, as well as many new writers.

 Television appearances

 Barrie-Wilson's work on network television includes minor roles on Law & Order and its spinoffs, The Days and Nights of Molly Dodd, Another World, One Life to Live, All My Children, and Prince Street.
 She has also had roles on cable television, including on PBS and Showtime in the film version of Our Town.
 Her television career also includes numerous commercials and voice-over work, including several years on Japanese television as a mom for General Foods' Blendy Coffee.
 She also won an Addy Award for Z94's "Morning Zoo".